officiallysingh/spring-boot-problem-handler/README.md

 > [!NOTE]
 > In above case the **Error key** is `org.springframework.batch.core.repository.JobInstanceAlreadyCompleteException` i.e. fully qualified name of exception
 Hence the error response can be specified as follows. **This scenario also covers all the exceptions for which advices are not defined**.
+> In such cases the **Error key** is derived as fully qualified exception class name.
+But additionally `HttpStatus` need to be specified in `properties` file as it has not been specified anywhere in code because `ControllerAdvice` is not defined, if not given even in `properties` file `HttpStatus.INTERNAL_SERVER_ERROR` is taken as default.

 ```properties
 status.org.springframework.batch.core.repository.JobInstanceAlreadyCompleteException=409